-MILLIONS of consumers open new accounts every day with online stores, cable companies, mobile ridesharing apps, and of course, with banks.
+MILLIONS of consumers open new accounts every day with online stores, cable companies, mobile ridesharing apps and of course, with banks.
 Now imagine one such consumer—a Millennial named Max—opening a new account at a popular online shopping site.
 On the same day, Mia—another Millennial—opens a new account at a bank.
 Who do you think had a better experience—Max or Mia?

 If you thought Max, you are likely wrong.

 Conventional wisdom suggests that the account opening process at many banks seems to have become burdensome, due to heightened regulatory demands and compliance and control pressures.
-Banks today collect more customer information than ever before, follow a greater number of steps while onboarding, and ensure strict controls throughout the customer service life cycle.1 Meanwhile, the ease of opening a new account on digital platforms—in online commerce, ridesharing services, and even person-to-person (P2P) payments and online lending, is resetting customer expectations, particularly among Millennials.2
+Banks today collect more customer information than ever before, follow a greater number of steps while onboarding and ensure strict controls throughout the customer service life cycle.1 Meanwhile, the ease of opening a new account on digital platforms—in online commerce, ridesharing services and even person-to-person (P2P) payments and online lending, is resetting customer expectations, particularly among Millennials.2

 To better understand how these dynamics impact the account opening experience of retail bank customers, Deloitte surveyed more than 3,000 consumers who opened a bank account recently for three product categories (see appendix for survey methodology).

-However, and perhaps most importantly, though customers of all ages are satisfied with the account opening process, a meaningful share want the account opening experience to be improved (figure 1).
-Specifically, Millennials, mobile-banking users, and recently acquired existing customers of the bank were most likely to demand improvement.
+However and perhaps most importantly, though customers of all ages are satisfied with the account opening process, a meaningful share want the account opening experience to be improved (figure 1).
+Specifically, Millennials, mobile-banking users and recently acquired existing customers of the bank were most likely to demand improvement.

 But what does “a better account opening experience” mean?
 The most fundamental attribute of an exceptional account opening experience is speed—the faster an account is opened, the less likely the customer is to want improvement.
 Consumers demand that banks use their existing information to not only speed the process up, but also to cross-sell relevant products to them.
-Banks should also give consumers clear and concise instructions during the account opening process, and follow up with them to inquire whether they have questions and are satisfied with their accounts.
+Banks should also give consumers clear and concise instructions during the account opening process and follow up with them to enquire whether they have questions and are satisfied with their accounts.

 Our survey shows that typical consumers who want improvement are more likely to be Millennials and that they especially have higher expectations when interfacing with banks through digital channels.

-While opening accounts on mobile applications is still nascent—only about 5 percent of respondents in the survey opened accounts through a mobile application—consumers who opened accounts on a mobile phone, compared to bank branches and online banking (the two main channels used to open accounts), were much more likely to say that the retail bank account opening process needed improvement (figure 2).
-And, again, more than half (54 percent) of consumers who opened accounts on a mobile device were Millennials.
+While opening accounts on mobile applications is still nascent—only about 5 per cent of respondents in the survey opened accounts through a mobile application—consumers who opened accounts on a mobile phone, compared to bank branches and online banking (the two main channels used to open accounts), were much more likely to say that the retail bank account opening process needed improvement (figure 2).
+And, again, more than half (54 per cent) of consumers who opened accounts on a mobile device were Millennials.

-While many banks themselves recognize their deficiency in offering robust mobile account opening services,3 clearly, the mobile channel is where the action seems to be headed in the future.
+While many banks themselves recognise their deficiency in offering robust mobile account opening services,3 clearly, the mobile channel is where the action seems to be headed in the future.
 Banks should redouble their efforts in this area as a necessary competitive lever, as all types of customers increasingly gravitate to this channel.4

-We also found that existing customers with relatively shorter relationships (five years or less since the first account was opened), a cohort dominated by younger respondents, want the account opening process to improve (figure 3)—this holds across all the main product categories (deposit accounts, loans, and wealth/retirement solutions).
+We also found that existing customers with relatively shorter relationships (five years or less since the first account was opened), a cohort dominated by younger respondents, want the account opening process to improve (figure 3)—this holds across all the main product categories (deposit accounts, loans and wealth/retirement solutions).
 In contrast, consumers who were opening accounts at a completely new institution, or those who had longer relationships (more than five years) were much less likely to say that their account opening experience could have been better.

-A fundamental, yet potentially surprising, finding from our survey is that the lion’s share of customers (81 percent of our sample) are aware that regulations require banks to collect a wide range of information and documentation from customers, and that a majority of customers, including most Millennials, feel that these regulations are beneficial (figure 4).
+A fundamental, yet potentially surprising, finding from our survey is that the lion's share of customers (81 per cent of our sample) are aware that regulations require banks to collect a wide range of information and documentation from customers and that a majority of customers, including most Millennials, feel that these regulations are beneficial (figure 4).

-Even more revealing, many consumers, once again including Millennials, rate the experience of opening bank accounts as easier than signing up for a range of other services in other industries—from the traditional, such as signing up for a new cable service on the phone, to those powered by digital interfaces, such as signing up for app-based car ridesharing services (see figure 5).
+Even more revealing, many consumers, once again including Millennials, rate the experience of opening bank accounts as easier than signing up for a range of other services in other industries - from the traditional, such as signing up for a new cable service on the phone, to those powered by digital interfaces, such as signing up for app-based car ridesharing services (see figure 5).